It is agreed as follows:

-“Agency” means ML Nannies, the trading name of Marie Laurence Ltd. Marie Laurence Ltd is a company incorporated in England and Wales under company registration number 11839984 and whose registered office is at Kemp House, 160 City Road, London, United Kingdom, EC1V 2NX.
+“Agency” means ML Nannies, the trading name of Marie Laurence Ltd. Marie Laurence Ltd is a company incorporated in England and Wales under company registration number 11839984 and whose registered office is at Kemp House, 160 City Road, London, United Kingdom, EC1V 2NX.;

-“Engagement” means the employment, hire or other use, directly or indirectly and whether under an agreement of service or Agreement for services or otherwise, and on a permanent, temporary or other basis, of an Applicant, by or on behalf of the Client, whether or not that Agreement is in writing but in any case, where the Client provides remuneration (whether monetary or otherwise) to the Applicant;
+“Engagement” means the employment, hire or other use, directly or indirectly and whether under a contract of service or contract for services or otherwise, and on a permanent, temporary, or other basis, of an Applicant, by or on behalf of the Client, whether or not that contract is in writing but in any case, where the Client has agreed to provide remuneration (whether monetary or otherwise) to the Applicant;

 “Services” means an introduction service whereby a Client is introduced to one or more Applicants to work for the Client as childcare staff.

 1.1. a reference to a person includes a human individual, a corporate entity and any organisation which is managed or controlled as a unit.

-1.3. a reference to a “Month” means a calendar month, and “Week” means 7 consecutive days.
+1.4. a reference to a “Month” means a calendar month, and “Week” means 7 consecutive days.

-2.2 These Terms and Conditions apply to the Agreement to the exclusion of all other terms and conditions and shall to the extent contradictory supersede any other documentation or communication between the Client and the Agency.
+2.2 These Terms and Conditions apply to the Contract to the exclusion of all other terms and conditions and shall to the extent contradictory supersede any other documentation or communication between the Client and the Agency.

-off period”) of entering into it.
-Accordingly, the Agency is under no obligation to commence provision of the Services until after the expiry of that cooling-off period.
+3.1 If, and only if, the Client is a consumer, then he/she may cancel this within 14 days of entering into it.
+Accordingly, the Agency is under no obligation to commence provision of the Services until after the expiry of that 14-day period.

 4.3 Neither party shall have, nor represent that it has, any authority to make any commitment on the other party’s behalf, except as expressly agreed in this Contract.

-5.3.1 taking up references, including the confirmation of any professional, academic or other qualifications;
+5.3.1 taking up references, including the confirmation of any professional, academic, or other qualifications;

 5.3.3 ensuring that the Applicant can drive to the standard expected by the Client;

 and the Client is further advised to periodically check and retain copies of these identity

 5.4 The Client shall not discriminate against any Applicant and shall comply with the provisions of any anti-discrimination legislation including but not limited to the Equality Act 2010;